Windows NT 4.0: Embedded

-Upgradeability

-An Option Pack was available as a free-bundled CD starting around 1998, which included IIS 4.0 with Active Server Pages, FrontPage Server Extensions, Certificate Server, MTS, MSMQ, CDONTS, Internet Authentication Service (IAS), Indexing Service, Microsoft Management Console 1.0, Microsoft Site Server, SMTP and NNTP services and other new software.

-Several features such as Distributed File System and Windows NT Load Balancing Service (WLBS) were delivered as addons for Windows NT Server 4.0.
-The Routing and Remote Access Service was also a downloadable feature which replaced Windows NT 4.0's separate RAS and Multi-Protocol Routing services.

-The last version of Microsoft Office to be compatible with Windows NT 4.0 is Office XP.
-Similarly, Windows Media Player 6.4 (which was released in April 1999) and DirectX 3.0a (which was released in December 1996) are the last versions of Windows Media Player and DirectX available for Windows NT 4.0, respectively.
-The last versions of .NET Framework and Windows Installer available for Windows NT 4.0 are .NET Framework 1.1 (released in April 2003) and Windows Installer 2.0 (released in September 2001), respectively.
-The last version of Internet Explorer supported on Windows NT 4.0 is Internet Explorer 6 with SP1, which was released in September 2002 (Service Pack 6a is required).
+The last version of Microsoft Office available for Windows NT 4.0 is Office XP (released in May 2001).
+Similarly, Windows Media Player 7.0 (which was released in June 2000) and DirectX 3.0a (which was released in December 1996) are the last versions of Windows Media Player and DirectX available for Windows NT 4.0, respectively.
+The last versions of .NET Framework and Windows Installer available for Windows NT 4.0 are .NET Framework 1.1 with SP1 (released in August 2004) and Windows Installer 2.0 (released in September 2001), respectively.
+The last version of Internet Explorer available for Windows NT 4.0 is Internet Explorer 6 with SP1, (released in August 2002).

 Windows NT 4.0 was succeeded by Windows 2000, which also included the Windows Desktop Update and Internet Explorer 5 by default.
 It also could be directly upgraded to Windows XP Professional on IA-32-based systems only.

-Service packs
+An independent project named Legacy Update Restored aims to restore the Windows Update websites for older versions of Windows, including Windows NT 4.0.